LittleFall/flink-tidb-rdw/docker/README.md

 ## TODO

-- [ ] Deal with the source and the destination informations in Job files.
+- [ ] implement the project on Kubernestes